 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest

-Embassy or Consulate of Thailand for the most up-to-date information.
+Embassy or Consulate of Thailand for up-to-date information.

-The Australian Embassy cannot help you to get entry permits or visas, visa extensions or work permits for Thailand or other countries.
-Make sure you obtain visas, entry permits and extensions of stay from Thai immigration authorities or a Thai Embassy or Consulate.
+The Australian Embassy can't help you to get entry permits or visas, visa extensions or work permits for Thailand (or other countries).
+Ensure you get visas, entry permits and extensions of stay from Thai immigration authorities or a Thai Embassy or Consulate.

-Avoid individuals and companies advertising visa extension services, as they may stamp passports with fake or illegally obtained exit and entry stamps.
-Australians with illegal stamps in their passports can be arrested and jailed for up to 10 years.
-Thai authorities will vigorously prosecute offenders.
+Don't use individuals or companies offering visa extension services, as they could stamp your passport with a fake or illegal exit or entry stamp.
+If you have a fake or illegal stamp in your passport, you could be arrested and jailed for up to 10 years.
+Thai authorities actively prosecute offenders.

 Safety and security